 Vervet Monkeys are indigenous to South Africa and we first came across them in the wild at our first campsite in South Africa when we began Overlanding in our 4×4.
 You need to put all of your food away or they’ll likely come and steal anything you leave out.

-The Lar Gibbon (otherwise known as the White-handed Gibbon) was the first monkey we heard and then saw, as we arrived onto the Viewing Deck at Monkeyland.
-Actually, I need to correct that statement, it was the first lesser ape we saw – gibbons aren’t monkeys, but are part of the ape family.
+The Lar Gibbon (otherwise known as the White-handed Gibbon), was the first monkey we heard, and then saw, as we arrived at the Viewing Deck at Monkeyland.
+Actually, I need to correct that statement, it was the first lesser ape we saw — gibbons aren’t monkeys, but are part of the ape family.